 Is it ethical to visit Tiger Kingdom in Thailand?
 Where can I take photos with tigers in Phuket or Chiang Mai?
 Are tigers drugged in Tiger Kingdom?

+Probably one of the top experiences of what NO to do in Thailand.
 The cruel truth is that there is no such thing as an ethical tiger experience.
-Tigers are wild, dangerous animals and belong in the jungles of Thailand, not in some sort of petting zoo.
-Visit a tiger temple in Thailand or take pictures with tigers means you are participating in animal abuse.
+Tigers are wild, dangerous animals and belong in the jungles of Thailand, not in some sort of petting zoo, in a concrete enclosure for selfies with humans.
+To visit a tiger temple in Thailand or take pictures with tigers means you are participating in animal abuse.
 The infamous tourist temple “Tiger Temple” fortunately has now been closed down but there are many other “sanctuaries” appearing.
 When Tiger Temple was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
 This scandal is on top of the commonly held assumption that these tigers are drugged in order for tourists to take photos with them.
 I personally feel that the claim that people can get close to them because they are domesticated tigers brought up around people does not have any ground.
-Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised and therefore I believe the drugging theory is likely.
+Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised and therefore the drugging theory is highly likely.
 Read more about the truth about Thailand’s tiger temple on the BBC website.

 The dark side of Thailand’s sex tourism industry

-- Another important rule in Thailand is about being respectful to the ocean.
+Another important rule in Thailand is about being respectful to the ocean.
 Standing on coral reefs damages them and coral reefs are already under severe pressure from climate change and rising ocean temperatures.
 Coral is extremely fragile and if you touch it, not only could you end up injured, but you are killing this vital eco-system that the ocean relies upon.
 Please be extremely careful of where you are stepping in the sea and inform any other visitors of the same.
-I feel many tourists stand on coral because they are ignorant of the fact they are damaging it.
-Please spread the word and don’t be shy about letting other tourists know not to stand on coral!
-I also think tour operators should be informing tourists so make sure to include them if their boat of tourists are not behaving respectfully towards the ocean.
+Many tourists stand on coral because they are ignorant of the fact they are damaging it.
+Please spread the word and don’t be shy about letting other tourists know not to stand on coral.
+Tour operators should be informing tourists so make sure to include them if their boat of tourists are not behaving respectfully towards the ocean.

-- Dos and Dont’s in Thailand: Touching wild animals- There are regular news stories in local papers here in Thailand about people touching turtles and I am frequently frustrated by the number of Instagram photos of people holding up a starfish.
+There are regular news stories in local papers here in Thailand about people touching turtles or Instagram photos of people holding up a starfish.
 That is a wild animal and you are disturbing it.
 Remember to always be respectful of wildlife.